Latin percussion is a term that refers to a group of percussion instruments that are commonly used in the performance of Latin American music.

 ostinato is a technique used frequently in Latin percussion, and agogo bells, like the claves and untuned metal bells like the cowbell, are ostinato instruments.
 They are sold in sets of three or four bells, each tuned to a third apart.

 Bongo drums, also known as bongos, are unpitched single-headed drums that are mounted in pairs.
-They can be mounted and played with sticks or mallets instead of being held between the knees and played hand.
-Another type of drum is the conga, which is a tall drum that is set in a stand or tilted toward the seated player so that the open bottom is not blocked the floor.
-They are also traditionally played hand in a variety of ways, though mallets can be used.
+They can be mounted and played with sticks or mallets instead of being held between the knees and played by hand.
+Another type of drum is the conga, which is a tall drum that is set in a stand or tilted toward the seated player so that the open bottom is not blocked by the floor.
+They are also traditionally played by hand in a variety of ways, though mallets can be used.

 The cabaça, also known as the cabasa, cabaza, or afuche, is a gourd or other container with a handle and a ring of plastic or metal beads around it.
 With one hand holding the instrument and rotating it with the other, the beads rub against the head, creating a rasping sound.